vippsas/vipps-qr-api/README.md

 This endpoint will make it possible to generate a vipps-branded QR with the ability to change the url it points to.
 That is possible because the QR points to a url on the format `qr.vipps.no/r/abc123` and what that url redirects to simply has to be updated in Vipps´ database.
 These QRs will be scannable from both vipps QR scanner and native camera scanner, and will always redirect the user to the targetUrl that you decided.

-In the future, this solution will be compatible with express checkout, or "vipps hurtigkasse".
-Such that the user will be able to buy the product directly from scanning the QR.
-But as of now, this solution will only redirect to the product page that you choose.
 # Questions?

 We're always happy to help with code or other questions you might have!